Master’s Entry Program in Nursing (MEPN) Admission Requirements

 - Note: If you feel that you merit review despite failing to meet the minimum GPA requirement, submit a petition to Steven Johnson outlining the evidence of your capacity for academic success.
 Your petition will not be reviewed until you have submitted a completed application.

-- Caution: certain highly-specialized bachelor's degrees (e.g., BArch, BEng, BFA, BMus) may not meet UCSF requirements, see Specialized Bachelor’s Degrees for details.
+- Caution: certain highly-specialized bachelor's degrees (e.g., BArch, BEng, BFA, BMus) may not meet UCSF general education requirements, see Specialized Bachelor’s Degrees for details.

 As of April 1, 2018, the GRE is no longer an admissions requirement for the MEPN program